chaitali-patil/wmio_project_d/README.md

 3. for wm.io , follwo the same steps ( https://github.softwareag.com/PS/webmethods_io_int_cicd)

-4. for integration server , follow
+4. for integration server , we use Microsoft’s self-hosted agent on the build server where ABE and webMethods deployer are installed.
+Then we use ABE ANT targets and deployer to create and deploy IS packages from a git repository to the target Integration Server orchestrated by Azure DevOps.